Justice Dept. announces $3.6B crypto seizure, 2 arrests

 Federal law enforcement officials said the recovered sum was linked to the hack of Bitfinex, a virtual currency exchange whose systems were breached by hackers nearly six years ago.

-Ilya “Dutch” Lichtenstein, a citizen of Russia and the United States, and his wife, Heather Morgan, were arrested in Manhattan on Tuesday morning, accused of relying on various sophisticated techniques to launder the stolen money and conceal the transactions.
+Ilya “Dutch” Lichtenstein, a 34-year-old citizen of Russia and the United States, and his wife, Heather Morgan, 31, were arrested in Manhattan on Tuesday morning, accused of relying on various sophisticated techniques to launder the stolen cryptocurrency and to conceal the transactions.
 They face federal charges of conspiracy to commit money laundering and conspiracy to defraud the United States.
-It was unclear if they had lawyers or people who could speak on their behalf.

-They were in custody pending an appearance in Manhattan’s federal court later Tuesday.

 “The message to criminals is clear: Cryptocurrency is not a safe haven.
 We can and we will follow the money, no matter what form it takes,” Deputy Attorney General Lisa Monaco said in a video statement released by the Justice Department.

+Defense attorney Anirudh Bansal countered by telling the judge his clients had no intention of fleeing.
+He said they had known they were under investigation since late last year, “and still they sat tight.”
+He also called the charges “thin” and overblown.

+“I don’t think you’ll find that billions of dollars have been laundered,” Bansal said.

-The couple was not charged in the Bitfinex hack itself, during which a hacker was able to initiate more than 2,000 unauthorized bitcoin transactions.
-About $71 million in stolen bitcoin — valued today at more than $4.5 billion — was transferred to an outside digital wallet, officials said.
+The couple was not charged in the Bitfinex hack itself, during which a hacker initiated more than 2,000 unauthorized bitcoin transactions that sent stolen funds to a digital wallet under Lichtenstein’s control.
+About $71 million in bitcoin — valued today at more than $4.5 billion — was stolen, prosecutors say.

-Investigators using what Monaco described as “old-fashioned police work” located a wallet containing more than 2,000 bitcoin accounts and followed the trail to accounts at a dark web criminal marketplace called AlphaBay that was dismantled by the Justice Department in 2017.

 Millions of dollars of the transactions were cashed out through bitcoin ATMs and used to purchase gold and non-fungible tokens as well as more mundane items like Walmart gift cards for personal expenses, prosecutors said.